 Complications include cosmetic deformity and functional obstruction.
-Septal hematoma may lead to avascular or septic necrosis of the cartilage with resultant deformity.
-Cribriform plate fracture may cause a CSF leak, with increased risk of meningitis or brain abscess.
+Septal hematomas are subperichondrial blood collections that may lead to avascular or septic necrosis of the cartilage with resultant deformity (saddle nose).
+Cribriform plate fracture may cause a cerebrospinal fluid (CSF) leak, with increased risk of meningitis or brain abscess.
 Fortunately, this complication is rare.

 Cartilaginous injuries often do not require reduction.
 In the rare circumstance that a deformity persists after swelling subsides, a reduction and splinting after a local anesthetic is given are usually sufficient.

-Septal hematomas must be immediately incised and drained to prevent infection and cartilage necrosis.
-Septal fractures are difficult to hold in position and often require septal surgery later.
-Patients with cribriform plate fractures and CSF leak require hospital admission with bed rest, head elevation, and placement of a lumbar drain.
+Cribriform plate fractures with cerebrospinal fluid (CSF) leak require hospital admission with bed rest, head elevation, and placement of a lumbar drain.
 Drain management and need for antibiotics vary by institution.
 If the CSF leak does not resolve, surgical repair of the skull base may be required.